 Located on San Antonio's east side, just a few minutes from downtown, Sweet Yams is a little gem worth checking out if you're looking for healthy but tasty options, that include gluten-free and vegetarian, with a focus on organic, high-quality produce.
 The menu is simple but delicious and tends towards Southern-style comfort food such as collard greens.
 Their gluten-free mac-n-cheese with either blackened chicken or shrimp is to-die-for!
 They also have an impressive veggie chili that's worth the trip.
 The space is humble but has a charm that reflects the warmth and goodness of its owners.
 Unfortunately, the sweet potato pie is not gluten-free, but it's completely worth a cheat day, barring any allergies.

-Recommended for Farm to Table because: Although not much more than a hole in the wall, this eastside restaurant offers some of the best farm-fresh southern-style eats.
+Recommended for Farm to Table because: Although not much more than a hole in the wall, this funky eastside cafe offers some of the best farm-fresh southern-style eats.

 Rebelle Restaurant, located in the St. Anthony Hotel is one of San Antonio's premier restaurants.
 Once, years ago, the restaurant at the St. Anthony was the place to go for dinner... and now it is once again!
 Executive Chef Stefan Bowers along with restaurateur Andrew Goodman, have already proven their talents at the successful Feast Restaurant in Southtown, San Antonio.
 With Rebelle, they're now well on their way to earning national attention.
 With Chef Bowers' gift for blending scintillating flavors and Goodman's aesthetic grace, this duo is a match made in heaven - which is what Rebelle looks like if heaven is an enchanting, purple-hued dreamscape where the lusty libations and seductive cuisine never end.
 For Chef Bowers, it's all about the flavor.
 While the dishes are certainly thoughtfully put together, you quickly lose sight its beauty once you taste it.
 Chef Bowers calls it "high-risk" cuisine because if even one component of these highly composed dishes is not on point, it throws the entire dish off.
 The concept is shared plates of elegant, extraordinarily fresh and diverse cuisine.
 Rebelle is French for rebel and is their acknowledgment of the common use of French techniques used in the dishes, even though the menu is quite global.
 It's also the perfect description for these two men who are true to their own vision and no one else's.
 The menu includes the most succulent Char-Grilled Spanish Octopus with braised corona beans and basil pistou; a decadent 32 oz.
 Cote de Boeuf (bone-in Ribeye with tarragon butter); perfectly-cooked Veal Sweetbreads with black trumpets and lobster knuckle butter and Rosemary and Red Pepper Spiced Goat Shank, to name a few.
 Bon appetit!